MarilynKeller/SMPL2AddBiomechanics/README.md

 You will need
 - A SMPL motion sequence
-- A biomechanical skeleton model .osim with markers defined on it (BSM will be used by defaut)
+- A biomechanical skeleton model .osim with markers defined on it (BSM will be used by default)
-- A dictionary giving, for each marker of the .osim, the corresponding vertex index on SMPL (The BSM correspondance will be used by default)
+- A dictionary giving, for each marker of the .osim, the corresponding vertex index on SMPL (The BSM correspondence will be used by default)

-Below, we detail those items more in depth.
+Below, we detail those items in more depth.

 ### SMPL sequences
 You can download SMPL sequences from the [AMASS](https://amass.is.tue.mpg.de/) download page, by clicking the `SMPL+H` button.